Case Study: Jackson Hill’s Halloween Community Arts Festival

 Overview & Objective

-The Jackson Hill Pop-Up Market presents Jackson Hill’s Creepy Corner, a Halloween-themed community festival and live music event produced in partnership with the Jackson Hill Pop-Up Market and the Jersey City Economic Development Corporation (JCEDC).
-Designed as a neighborhood-centered activation, the event brought together families, artists, and small businesses for a vibrant, culturally rooted celebration.
-The objective was to elevate arts access, support local entrepreneurship, and foster civic pride through free, inclusive programming in Jersey City’s Jackson Hill neighborhood.
+Jackson Hill Market presented Jackson Hill’s Creepy Corner, a Halloween-themed community arts festival produced in partnership with the YerrrSpace Initiative and the Jersey City Economic Development Corporation (JCEDC).
+As the fourth installment in the six-part YerrrSpace Pop-Up Series, this neighborhood-centered event brought together families, artists, and small businesses for a vibrant celebration rooted in local culture.
+The festival aimed to expand access to the arts, uplift small businesses, and foster civic pride through free, inclusive programming in the Jackson Hill neighborhood of Jersey City.

 Strategy & Execution